What information is needed for a home insurance quote?

 There are several scenarios when it can be helpful or necessary to obtain a home insurance quote.
 Buying a new home is the most obvious one, but it also makes sense to shop around for quotes if you want a lower rate, or when you switch car insurance providers.

-- When you want a cheaper rate: If you’re unhappy with your current insurance rate, or your policy term is ending soon, apply for some new quotes to see if you can get a lower rate from another company.
+- When you want a cheaper rate: If you’re unhappy with your current insurance rate, or your policy term is ending soon, shopping for new quotes can help you see if you can get a lower rate from another company.

 - When you switch auto insurance providers: You can often save a lot of money by bundling your home and auto insurance policies.
 If you recently switched car insurance companies, consider getting a home insurance quote from the same company to determine your potential savings.